 If your merchant account processing is seasonal, be sure to let your merchant account provider know when to expect an increase in credit card traffic so it doesn’t look as if you are processing fraudulently.

-Do not use your high risk merchant account to process a variety of unrelated businesses transactions.
+Do not use your merchant account to process a variety of unrelated businesses transactions.
 For example, if you are a hair salon, you should not be processing credit cards for automotive store.
-Your merchant account provider will ask what and document your chosen business industry.
+Your merchant account provider will ask what business type you have and document your chosen business industry.
 Be sure all charges are related to that industry.

 Take the time to review your contract and understand all of the processing fees.
 Some fees can occur simply by how you collect credit card information.
 Interchange fees can quickly add up each month, so make sure that you send in all the required information with each credit card transaction.

 Many of our small business owners try to use a regular merchant account provider to set up their high risk merchant account.
 This can lead to a long and frustrating process without reassurance that you are getting the best rates for your high risk merchant account.
 That is why it is important to find a merchant account provider who specializes in high risk merchant accounts.
 SecureGlobalPay specializes in high risk merchant accounts.

 How We Can SecureGlobalPay Help with A High Risk Merchant Account?

 Some of the high risk businesses types that we can approve:

 Online Firearms and Ammo